Bowl Me Over

 Ingredients

-For the exact measurements for this easy Potato Soup Recipe, please refer to the printable recipe card at the bottom of this post.
+For the exact measurements for this easy Potato Soup Recipe, please refer to the printable recipe card below.

 • russet potatoes - starchy potatoes are your best bet for this recipe, it helps thicken the soup.